antibomberman/qb/README.md

-# DBL
+# DBLayer
-### DBL is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQ, PostgreSQL and SQLite databases.
+### DBLayer is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQ, PostgreSQL and SQLite databases.

 ## Installation
-### go get github.com/antibomberman/dbl@v1.1.49
+### go get github.com/antibomberman/dblayer@v1.1.49

 ## Key Features